Exploit the power of the Behavioral Benchmark’s User Group

-Asset managers are late adopters of CX
+Asset managers are late adopters of client engagement

 It’s not good enough to compensate for an inadequate situation with tools designed for a different job

-Industry discussions are good for getting a general sense of how your internal capabilities compare: how different firms define CX, who is responsible for it, and the projects they are running.
+Industry discussions are good for getting a general sense of how your internal capabilities compare: how different firms define client engagement, who is responsible for it, and the projects they are running.
 But without data and tools, they may inadvertently encourage you to herd when you should be trying to stand out.

 The change needed to solve this problem